-Sometimes, while staying at the October Country Inn, you might wake up early on a beautiful day and want to take a walk before breakfast.
+Sometimes, while staying at the October Country Inn (check us out), you might wake up early on a beautiful day and want to take a walk before breakfast.
 Or, you just want to take a walk in the neighborhood without having do drive somewhere first.
 When we get this urge, Edie and I walk down to River Road for a 3 mile stroll alongside the Ottauquechee River.

 From the inn, head east on Upper Road for a short distance and take the spur trail off to the right.
 It emerges on Route 4 across the street from the Bridgewater Corner Store at the